 - Mother of all fears is the fear of a first-time mother.
 Women are more prone to fear and guilt than men.
 First-time mothers even more so.
 From selling tons of child safety equipment to food items which require a small finishing touch, first-time mothers are the biggest opportunity for the marketers.

-- Pharma companies capitalize on the fear of social isolation due to being overweight, balding, sexual performance, cancer etc. Sometimes they terrorize with minor things like restless leg syndrome and even shyness.
+- Pharma companies capitalize on the fear of social isolation due to being overweight, being bald, having sexual performance issues, having cancer, etc. Sometimes they terrorize with minor things like restless leg syndrome and even shyness.
 Among big pharma, twice as much money is spent on advertisement than actual R&D.

 - Fear of staleness – Whole Foods use chalked boards to display prices to evoke the feeling of freshness, toilet papers in hotel rooms are sealed to imply room cleaning, seafood sold on ice, tomato-colored bottle of Heinz and sweating cans of coke are all meant to disguise into believing that the food is fresh and free of preservatives.